ikunetwork/WhitePaper/README.md

 * A `researchTarget` is submitted for Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation submits an `RFP` for the `researchTarget` of which the IN accepts and an associated `RSTCrowdsale` commences.
 The `RSTCrowdsale` is successful and the associated `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s is created. \[y%\] of the total contributed IKU tokens are burned from the IKU Network Reserve pool and `RST[x]` are distributed to `IKU` Token holders pro-rata based on IKU holdings.

 * Let’s say Bob contributed 500 ETH tokens to `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation receives all 500 ETH tokens of which they can exchange for fiat.
 The Alice Foundation’s ETH and/or IKU Tokens are not burned, but rather [y%] of the total contributed ETH equivalent in IKU are burned from the IKU Reserve pool.
-The same [y%] of the `RST[x]` pool is transferred back to all funders who held IKU tokens in the Network Digital Wallet at the time of funding, pro-rata based on IKU holdings.
+The same [y%] of the `RST[x]` pool is transferred back to all funders who registered their nodes at the time of funding, pro-rata based on IKU holdings.
 Thus Bob receives a piece of that [y%] in addition to 500 (ETH : `RST[X]`) ratio.

 ### The `RST[x]` `permissionlessLicense`

  The IKU architecture facilitates an ongoing real time auction market around R&D data through the `permissionlessLicense` protocol.
 The `permissionlessLicense` protocol allows for global trade of any dataset or IP, that has scarcity properties, as cryptographic assets (not just limited to biotech).
 Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic copyright license to the data generated by the `RST[x]` sub-network.
 This allows for a license to be highly available, fungible and auditable as it is a datapoint on a blockchain.
 In IKU's case, a `permissionlessLicense` would be granted upon a certain Ethereum address holding z% of outstanding `RST[x]`.

 The party who holds the private key to such Ethereum address now has a license to utilize and exploit the clinical trial data, e.g. completed Phase II clinical trial data, to potentially submit to the U.S. FDA for approval.
-The more scientifically advanced the R&D initiative, the greater the expected demand as the data and its corresponding license and therefore `RST[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - therefore more value will be required by one who desires a `permissionlessLicense` to achieve the `RST[x]` threshold.
+The more scientifically advanced the R&D initiative, the greater the expected demand as the data and its corresponding license and therefore `RST[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `RST[x]` threshold.

-For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease called lymphangioleiomyomatosis, may have potent effects against ageing.
-A researcher may create a modified release Rapamycin formulation for Phase II clinical trials, leveraging extensive existing Rapamycin safety data in both animals and humans.
+For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease, may have potent effects against ageing.
+A researcher may create a modified release Rapamycin anti-aging formulation for Phase II clinical trials, leveraging extensive existing generic Rapamycin safety data in both animals and humans.
 The new formulation and successful clinical trial data enable copyrights for a new data set that comes with the data exclusivity periods previously mentioned.
 Figure [x] provides a visual

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/blob/master/IKU%20Data%20Stack%203.png)

-In the Rapamycin example, the new data package (formulation + clinical trials) can be hashed and its digital rights tokenized as `RAP-I`.
+In the Rapamycin example, the new data package (formulation + clinical trials) can be hashed and its digital rights tokenized as a RST - `RAP-I`.
 The data can be licensed by acquiring a certain threshold of `RAP-I` token, and utilized in a data package for potential approval.
 Figure [x] provides a visual

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/blob/master/IKU%20Abacus%20Updated%202.png)

-Licensees will be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RST[x]DC`.
-This can be visualized below in the abacus example:
+Licensees will be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RAP-I` sub-network.

 The IN will provide a standard `permissionlessLicense` with drop down variables such as territory, `RST[x]` license threshold, required efforts for good faith development \(e.g. Phase II clincal trial commence in 6 months\), amongst others.
-This will enable proposers to click through, filling in variables at their discretion, likely dramatically reducing the need for negotiation, lawyers and other middlemen, enabling an open streamlined licensing process.
+This will enable proposers to click through, filling in variables at their discretion, likely dramatically reducing the need for negotiation, lawyers and other middlemen - enabling an open streamlined licensing process.
 In addition, parties will have the opportunity to provide their own customized license, subject to market demand.

 ### The IKU Reserve

-The IN will maintain its assets as necessary for incentivizing VR peer review, liquidity and community bounties in both software and bio R&D.  Resources may be stored in an Ethereum MultiSigWallet: \([https://github.com/Gnosis/MultiSigWallet](https://github.com/Gnosis/MultiSigWallet)\) which is built on top of ConsenSys Ethereum MultiSigWallet \([https://github.com/ConsenSys/MultiSigWallet](https://github.com/ConsenSys/MultiSigWallet)\).\] All foundation transactions and bounties will be public, enabling anyone to see the state of the Network in real time.
+The IKU foundation will maintain its assets as necessary for incentivizing VR peer review, liquidity and community bounties in both software and bio R&D.  Resources may be stored in an Ethereum MultiSigWallet: \([https://github.com/Gnosis/MultiSigWallet](https://github.com/Gnosis/MultiSigWallet)\) which is built on top of ConsenSys Ethereum MultiSigWallet \([https://github.com/ConsenSys/MultiSigWallet](https://github.com/ConsenSys/MultiSigWallet)\).\] All foundation transactions and bounties will be public, enabling anyone to see the state of the Network in real time.

 ### Future Development